 Ken Robl Conservation Park

 Development of the KRCP offers numerous benefits to citizens and visitors of Winnebago County.
-The SWMB determined that KRCP shall:
+The SWMB determined that the KRCP shall:

 Offer educational opportunities that focus on solid waste and recycling programs.